About Julai And Happy Hearty Home

 My husband said that he built the house, but I made it into a home by coming into his life and filling it with love and kids. 🙂

-If you ever need a hand or have questions, feel free to leave them below and I will be more than happy to help you out.
+If you ever need a hand or have questions, feel free to leave them below (or send me an email) and I will be more than happy to help you out.